Could fraudsters steal your home from under your nose?

-The Daily Mail reported of a terrifying case this week of Angela Ellis-Jones who owns a four-bed house in South London worth £850,000.
+The Daily Mail reported of a terrifying case in 2019 of Angela Ellis-Jones who owns a four-bed house in South London worth £850,000.

 Then two months later she received a letter from the Land Registry.
-It was entitled ‘Completion of Registration’ and stated that her property now belonged to someone called Catherine Agnes Walder
+It was entitled ‘Completion of Registration’ and stated that her property now belonged to someone else.

-Angela contacted the Land Registry, who told her a solicitor had verified a woman as her when she went to him to transfer the property.
+In Angela’s case, she instantly contacted the Land Registry, who told her a solicitor had verified a woman as her when she applied to transfer the property.

 How do you get your property back?